Indian Army: Uniforms

 To make themselves less of a target, the forces of the East India Company in India dyed their white summer tunics to neutral tones initially a tan called khaki (from the Hindi word for "dusty").
 This was a temporary measure that became standard in the Indian service in the 1880s.
 Only during the Second Boer War in 1902, did the entire British Army standardise on dun for Service Dress.
 The Indian Army uniform standardised on dun for khaki.

-The service dress consists of a dark green coloured short-sleeved shirt with matching dark green trousers.
+The Indian Army's current service dress consists of a dark green coloured short-sleeved shirt with matching dark green trousers.
 Officers can add a four pocket tunic worn over a peach coloured button down shirt and black tie.
 The Winter "Angola", meaning Angora wool, version substitutes a light brown/dark khaki long-sleeved button up shirt.
 It is accompanied by beret or peaked cap depending on the regiment the soldier belongs to.
 Organizational headwear, sashes, belts, spats, medals, lanyards, and other achievements are added for ceremonial duties.
-A black version is worn by the Armoured Corps.
+A black version of the service dress is worn by the Armoured Corps.

 The 2006 standard issued camouflage uniform of the Indian Army was the PC-DPM which consists of French Camouflage Europe Centrale featuring a forest camouflage pattern and is designed for use in woodland environments being printed on BDU.
 The Desert variant issued in 2006 was based on the French Camouflage Daguet printed on BDU, which features a desert camouflage pattern, is used by artillery and infantry posted in dusty, semi-desert, and desert areas of Rajasthan and its vicinity.
 Starting in 2022, a digital pixelated camouflage pattern uniform designed by NIFT has been adopted, while the uniform style is similar to the US Marine MMCUU uniform.